 6–7 Months Out: Confirm Your Sizes

-The other upside of working with a stylist?
-She knows exactly how every dress in our collection fits.
+The other upside of working with a (free!) stylist?
+They know exactly how every dress in our collection fits.

 Stylists are also a lifesaver for women who are between sizes or who have proportions that aren’t perfectly suited to a size chart (aka, everyone who isn’t a model.)
 Alterations are always expected, but your stylist will help you find the closest fit for your unique body type.